GV-22/devchap-calculator/README.md

 ## Todo
-- Fix bug with addition operator
 - Format the result with thousand separator
+- Implement usage of the +/- operator

 ## About the #7SEVENDAYSCHALLENGE